jakevossen5/102-git-workshop/README.md

 #### When to add something to your `.gitignore`

-There is not 100% guide for when to add something to your `.gitignore`, but here are some rules of thumbs that I find usefull.
+There is not 100% guide for when to add something to your `.gitignore`, but here are some rules of thumbs that I find useful.

-* If it is a file that can be generated completly from other files, aka output files
+* If it is a file that can be generated completely from other files, aka output files
 * If it is a large binary file that is frequently changing
 * Temporary / other generated files